 The Learning Resource has shared office space available on a first-come, first-served basis for faculty and staff members who would like to conduct their office hours in the Learning Resource Center.
-If you would like to reserve a room, please contact the Administrative Support Assistant at (805) 437-8409.
+If you would like to reserve a room, please contact the Administrative Support Coordinator at 805-437-8409.

 In-Class Tutoring & Tutor-Led Study Sessions

 Want a tutor to help out in your classroom for the day or lead small group study sessions before an exam?
 Depending on tutor availability and student need, these types of sessions may be available either on an ongoing or as-needed basis.
-Please contact the LRC Assistant Director for more information.
+Please contact the Coordinator of Tutoring Services for more information.

 If you would like to encourage your students to visit the LRC for class credit, there is a stamp that the student can request from their tutor that verifies he or she visited the LRC.
 Please note that this stamp alone only verifies the student's visit.
 If a tutor has signed the stamp, it indicates that the student worked with a tutor on concepts and/or problems related to that assignment.
 As stated in the LRC policy, it is ultimately the student's responsibility to ensure that his or her homework problems are completed in such a way that he or she earns the grade desired.